Estimated Reading Time: 4 minutes

-Before I moved to Costa Rica there was so much to do and there was no time to take Spanish classes nor did I realize how important it was to learn at least the basics.
-As soon as I started to live in Costa Rica, I understood I had to learn Spanish, I had made a major mistake by not learning anything.
+Did I learn Spanish before moving here?
+No, I didn’t.
+And that was stupid.
+I’d never do that again.
+Before I moved to Costa Rica, there was so much to do and I had no time to take Spanish classes.
+I did not realize how important it was to learn at least the basics.
+As soon as I started to live in Costa Rica, I understood I had to learn Spanish.
+I had made a major mistake by not learning anything.

 Respect the locals